2060-io/hologram-app/doc/AppFileSystem.md

 Everything under "keys" are encrypted values.

-- afj-wallet: Encrypted string value that is used to create and import sqlite db agent wallet
+- `afj-wallet`: Encrypted string value that is used to create and import sqlite db agent wallet

-- realm-main: Encrypted string value that is used to open Realm
+- `realm-main`: Encrypted string value that is used to open Realm

-- backup: Encrypted string value for backup password that user set when builds backup and needs to provide when restores his wallet
+- `backup`: Encrypted string value for backup password that user set when builds backup and needs to provide when restores his wallet

-- parental-control-pin: Encrypted string value that indicates the PIN that user set to enable parental control and its necessary to provide if want to disable parental control or change kid birthdate
+- `parental-control-pin`: Encrypted string value that indicates the PIN that user set to enable parental control and its necessary to provide if want to disable parental control or change kid birthdate

 **parental-control**

-- enabled: A boolean value in string format that indicates if user has enabled parental control in app
+- `enabled`: A boolean value in string format that indicates if user has enabled parental control in app

-- kid-birthday: A date string in format DD-MM-YYYY that indicates kid birthdate set by parent
+- `kid-birthday`: A date string in format DD-MM-YYYY that indicates kid birthdate set by parent

 ### What about media content?